Université de Montréal

 Dental coverage routine, restorative

-Health plan includes traditional coverage (e.g. prescription drugs), employee assistance (EAP) plan, semi-private hospital room, physiotherapy, medical travel insurance, homecare, medical equipment and supplies, nutrition planning, podiatrist, osteopathy, chiropractor, alternative coverage (e.g. acupuncture, naturopathy)
+Health plan includes traditional coverage (e.g. prescription drugs), semi-private hospital room, medical travel insurance, homecare, medical equipment and supplies, nutrition planning, podiatrist, osteopathy, chiropractor, alternative coverage (e.g. acupuncture, naturopathy)

-Additional health and wellness initiatives health and wellness program includes trainings, activities, conferences, challenges and projects, wellness committees in some faculties and departments
+Additional health and wellness initiatives formal health and wellness program includes training, activities, conferences, health challenges and an increased focus on mental health, dedicated wellness committees in some faculties and departments, Right to Disconnect (initiative to remind employees to disconnect outside of working hours)

 Family-friendly benefits note UdeM has multiple employee groups, family-friendly policies may vary by position